-high-mercury fish (Oken et al., 2005 and 2008).
-Accordingly, because of the high mercury content of certain fish species, the US Food and Drug Administration (FDA) and the US Environmental Protection Agency recommend that women who are pregnant (or might become pregnant) or breastfeeding, and young children avoid consuming shark, swordfish, tilefish (Gulf of Mexico), bigeye tuna, marlin, orange roughy, and king mackerel (FDA/US EPA, 2017).
+species, the US Food and Drug Administration (FDA) and the US Environmental Protection Agency recommend that women who are pregnant (or might become pregnant) or breastfeeding, and young children avoid consuming shark, Swordfish, tilefish (Gulf of Mexico), Bigeye Tuna, marlin, Orange Roughy, and King Mackerel (FDA/US EPA, 2017).

 To address the potential health concerns associated with exposure to contaminants in sport fish, OEHHA has established ATLs for chemicals that are known to accumulate in the edible tissues of fish.
 ATLs consider both the toxicity of the chemical and potential benefits of eating fish.
-OEHHA uses the ATLs to determine the maximum number of servings per week that consumers should eat, for each species and at each location, to limit their exposure to these contaminants.
+OEHHA uses the ATLs to determine the maximum number of servings per week that consumers can eat safely, for each species and from each location, to limit their exposure to these contaminants.
 Consumers can use OEHHA's guidance when choosing which fish and how much to eat as part of an overall healthy diet.

 There are two sets of ATLs for methylmercury in fish because of the age-related toxicity of this chemical (OEHHA, 2008).
 The fetus and children are more sensitive to the toxic effects of methylmercury.
-Thus, the ATLs for the sensitive population, including women who might become pregnant (typically 18 to 49 years of age) and children 1-17 years, are lower than those for women 50 years and older and men 18 years and older.
+Thus, the ATLs for the sensitive population, including women who might become pregnant (typically 18 to 49 years of age) and children 1-17 years of age, are lower than those for women 50 years and older and men 18 years and older.
 The lower ATL values for the sensitive population provide additional protection to allow for normal growth and development of the brain and nervous system of unborn babies and children.
 Detailed discussion about the toxicity of common fish contaminants and health benefits of fish consumption, as well as derivation of the ATLs, are provided in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, Dieldrin, Methylmercury, PCBs, Selenium, and Toxaphene" (OEHHA, 2008) and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA, 2011).
 A list of the ATLs used in this report is presented in the Appendix.

-For each fish species in this advisory, OEHHA compared the mean mercury concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see the Appendix).
+For each fish species in this advisory, OEHHA compared the mean chemical concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix).
 For fish fillets, a serving size is considered to be 8 ounces, prior to cooking, or about the size and thickness of a hand.
 Children should be given smaller servings.
 For smaller fish species, several individual fish may be required to yield a serving.

 The consumption advice for a fish species is initially based on the chemical with the lowest allowable number of servings per week.
 Because some chemicals, such as mercury and PCBs, are known to have similar adverse effects, additivity of toxicity is assumed in such cases and may be assessed using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
-If two or more chemicals with similar adverse effects are present in fish tissue, multiple-chemical-exposure methodology is employed.
-This may result in advising fewer servings per week than would be the case for the presence of one chemical alone, in a similar concentration.
-The potential effect of multiple chemical exposures (mercury and PCBs) was assessed in Channel Catfish and Common Carp and did not affect advice.
-Advice for all species in this advisory was based solely on mercury.
+If two or more chemicals with similar adverse effects are present in fish tissue, multiple chemical exposure methodology involving hazard index calculations is employed.
+This may result in advising fewer servings per week than would be the case for the presence of either chemical alone, in a similar concentration.
+The potential effect of multiple chemical exposures (mercury and DDTs) was assessed in Largemouth Bass and did not affect advice.
+Advice for all species in this advisory was based solely on mercury concentrations.